IATI/AidInfoLabs-CSV-Downloader/README.md

 Converts an IATI Registry file into a CSV, with the following options:

-Simple activity summary (CSV)
+Simple activity summary (CSV):
 *Top-level information with a row for each aid activity.
 Total figures for each type of transaction.
 Sector codes are included as a ';' separated list.
 Useful for basic research.*

-Full activity data (CSV)
+Full activity data (CSV):
 *Full flattened version of each IATI Activity record - one row per activity.
 Where multiple values exist for a column (e.g. multiple sectors, or many transactions) these are separated by ';'.*

-All transactions (CSV)
+All transactions (CSV):
 *Detailed list of all transactions, with currencies, amounts and classifications with a row for each transaction.*

 A live instance of this code is available at: http://tools.aidinfolabs.org/csv/direct_from_registry/

 ## Technology overview
-Build using PHP and XSLT conversion files.
+Built using PHP and XSLT conversion files.

 ## Set-up